Access to Health Records

 The Access to Health Records Act 1990 provides certain individuals with a right of access to the health record of a deceased individual, though some information may be redacted.
 These include the executor or administrator of the deceased person’s estate and a person who may have a claim arising out of the patient’s death (documented proof must be provided)

 How do I request copies of a deceased person’s record?

-You need to either write to the DPA Administrator, email DPA@lancashirecare.nhs.uk or complete the Trust’s Access to Health Records form and provide proof of identity and evidence of entitlement to access.
+You need to either write to the DPA Administrator, email DPA@lancashirecare.nhs.uk or complete the Trust’s Request for Access to Health records Form by clicking on the link at the foot of this page and provide proof of identity and evidence of entitlement to access.